Kurento/kurento/source/dev/dev_guide.rst

 To use the `kurento-buildpackage Docker image <https://hub.docker.com/r/kurento/kurento-buildpackage>`__, you'll need to bind-mount the project directory onto the ``/hostdir`` path inside the container.
 All other options to *kurento-buildpackage* remain the same.

-For example, say you want to build the current *kms-core* development branch against Kurento 6.12.0, for *Ubuntu 16.04 (Xenial)* systems.
+For example, say you want to build the current *kms-core* development branch against Kurento 6.12.0, for *Ubuntu 20.04 (Focal)* systems.
 Run these commands:

 .. code-block:: shell